jakemcc/jakemccrary.com/source/_posts/2014-07-25-building-the-ergodox-keyboard.markdown

 purposefully switch layers to hit my media keys.

 Would I recommend building your own ErgoDox?
-If you already can or are willing to learn to solder and this sounds at all intersting to you I would recommend it.
+If you already can or are willing to learn to solder and this sounds at all interesting to you I would recommend it.
 The project can be frustrating but the result is great.